in28minutes/in28minutes.github.io/_posts/2017-12-01-spring-boot-and-jpa-hibernate-with-h2.md

 ## Creating the Project with Spring Initializr

-Creating a REST service with Spring Initializr is a cake walk.
-We will use Spring Web MVC as our web framework.

 Spring Initializr [http://start.spring.io/](http://start.spring.io/){:target="_blank"} is great tool to bootstrap your Spring Boot projects.

 ![Image](/images/spring-initializer-web-h2-devtools-jpa.png "Web, JPA, H2 and Developer Tools")